 For this series, each blogger was given a specific craft or decor item to work with per week and was challenged to create or decorate something with it.
 To kick off this 3-week series, we started with TWIGS.

 I had all kinds ideas running through my head for this first challenge, but I kept going back to the same thing.
-I decided to stick with it and created a simple WOODLAND WREATH that works with our decor now, as well as into the Christmas season.
+Deciding to stick with it, I created a simple WOODLAND WREATH that works with our decor now, as well as into the Christmas season.
 I like decor pieces that have longevity like that, similar to the Book Page Wreath I created last year (hopefully this one wouldn’t make my fingers so sore!).

-Projects using elements from nature are some of my favorites because they’re usually free and readily accessible.
+Projects using elements from nature are some of my favourites because they’re usually free and readily accessible.
 For my project, I took a trip down to the wooded river valley near our house and gathered up most of the materials I required to make this twig and pine cone wreath.

 Twigs/branches (10 or more)

 14″ Embroidery Hoop

 To allow the branches to bend around your embroidery hoop, make sure they are freshly cut.
 I stored mine in our garage for a week or so and they worked fine.

 For the pine cones, gather what you can.
 I ended up buying a large bag of western white pine cones from a local greenhouse for $2 (and only used half the bag).